fxfactorial/ocaml-emoji/README.md

 emoji
 ------

-Single OCaml file containing byte sequences of all the Unicode emoji characters and sequences sourced from [here](http://www.unicode.org/emoji/charts/emoji-list.html )
+OCaml library providing byte sequences of all the Unicode emoji characters and sequences sourced from [here](http://www.unicode.org/emoji/charts/emoji-list.html )

 ```